mobi-data/mobi-data.github.io/README.md

 What information do you need?

-The lyrics to songs you can sing together is a nice=to-have.
+The lyrics to songs you can sing together is a nice-to-have.

 Coming soon will be a 3D walkthrough of your hike or ride based on data from your phone or GPS device.